 They also need to guide supervisors to coach and mentor team members, especially those who have joined recently.

-One of the biggest challenges faced by HR teams in managing the employees working remotely is that of keeping them engaged and motivated.
+One of HR teams’ most significant challenges when managing remote employees is keeping them engaged and motivated.

-This is slowly by surely going to take a toll on employee productivity and retention.
+This will slowly but surely take a toll on employee productivity and retention.

 HRBPs need to rebuild employee engagement in the current hybrid work environment.